tsbinns/tsbinns.github.io/CV.md

     </ul>
   <h3 class="CV-header"><a id="Sports" class="section-ID">Sports</a></h3>
     <ul class="CV-desc">
       <li>I am an avid athlete, being a member of the Berlin Rock Climbing and Bouldering club, as well as having previously been a member of the University of Aberdeen Athletics Society and having represented my school in the Lewisham Cross-Country Championship.
-Through my strong discipline and self-motivation I am able to adhere to a rigorous exercise regime, testament to both my dedication and well-rounded character.</li>
+Through my strong discipline and self-motivation I am able to adhere to this active regime, testament to both my dedication and well-rounded character.</li>
     </ul>
   <h3 class="CV-header"><a id="Music" class="section-ID">Music</a></h3>
     <ul class="CV-desc">
-      <li>I have played the drum kit for fifteen years, achieving a Distinction at Grade 8.
-Whilst studying at Aberdeen I was the drummer for the University’s Jazz Band, playing at numerous concerts, including yearly performances at the Aberdeen Jazz Festival and the University of Aberdeen’s Concert Series.
-I have also been involved in Lewisham Music Service’s African Drumming Group and Samba Band and have taken up the piano, achieving a Distinction at Grade 1.
-My partici-pation in these activities has enhanced both my communication and teamwork skills greatly, and again attests to my well-rounded character and the fact that I remain dedicated to all routes I pursue.</li>
+      <li>I have played the drum kit for sixteen years, achieving a Distinction at Grade 8 in 2016.
+Currently I am a drummer for the Berlin Pipe Company, for which I have regular performances, and whilst studying at Aberdeen I was the drummer for the University’s Jazz Band where I played at numerous concerts, including yearly performances at the Aberdeen Jazz Festival.
+I was also involved in the African Drumming Group and Samba Band of my borough’s music centre in London.
+My participation in these activities has enhanced my communication and teamwork skills greatly, and again attests to my well-rounded character and dedication.</li>
     </ul>
 </div>